Fuego (singer): 2005–2011: Chosen Few III: The Movie and La Musica del Futuro

-In 2005, with the help of Chencho from reggaeton duo Plan B, he was featured in a compilation album (El Draft 2005) with his song "Me Gustan Todas".
-After he was part of "El Draft Del Reggaeton" he was signed to Chosen Few Emerald Entertainment, Inc. In 2007, "Hustlin Time" featuring Rick Ross was released to promote Chosen Few III: The Movie.
+In 2005, with the help of Chencho from reggaeton duo Plan B, Durán was featured in a compilation album (El Draft 2005) with his song "Me Gustan Todas".
+After he was part of "El Draft Del Reggaeton" he was signed to Chosen Few Emerald Entertainment, Inc.

+In 2007, "Hustlin Time" featuring Rick Ross was released to promote Chosen Few III: The Movie.
 In 2008, Fuego scored his first big hit "Mi Alma Se Muere", which was the lead single from Chosen Few III: The Movie.
 "Mi Alma Se Muere" Remix featuring Pitbull and Omega "El Fuerte" was released later that year, and the remix peaked at No. 22 with over 24 weeks on the Top 100 Billboards Tropical.
 In 2009, he released "Super Estrella" featuring Omega "El Fuerte" which was the first single to his debut album La Musica del Futuro.
 In December 2009, his second single was released "Que Buena Tu Ta" featuring Deevani which peaked at No. 2 on the Top 100 Billboards Tropical for 12 weeks.
 In 2010, two remixes to "Que Buena Tu Ta" were released—one featuring Serani and a Dominican version featuring Mozart La Para, Black Point, Sensato del Patio, Los Pepes, Monkey Black and Villanosam.
 In April 2010, Fuego released his third single "Ya Te Olvide" and in June 2010 Fuego an online release titled "Una Vaina Loca" (which samples Gyptian's "Hold Yuh").
 By 2011, "Una Vaina Loca" became an international hit with more than 30 million plays on YouTube.
 Fuego's debut album La Musica del Futuro was released on August 3, 2010 (CD/Digital) and peaked at No. 36 on the Billboard Top Latin Albums chart.
 He was nominated for Premio Lo Nuestro 2011 in the category Revelacion del año urbano.